 This suggests that you are likely to burn more fat longer term when you eat before working out.

 So now that you have heard both sides of this argument, what do I have to say about it?
 In general, there is no significant evidence that points to fasted or fed cardio being better for fat loss.
 Actually, there have been many studies that have proven that there really is no difference in fat loss when the circumstances were consistent (workout intensity and calories consumed).

-In one particular study, researchers looked at the effect of high intensity training (HIIT) in overweight/obese women when performed in a fasted or fed state.
+In one particular study, researchers looked at the effect of high-intensity training (HIIT) in overweight/obese women when performed in a fasted or fed state.
 Their conclusion?
-Regardless as to whether they ate before or after working out, there was no difference in fat loss.
+Regardless of whether they ate before or after working out, there was no difference in fat loss.

 Yet they did find HIIT training to be a great way to burn calories and improve body composition long term (so download our bariatric HIIT guide!).